Staffing07/josh/laravel-57.md

 if everything compiles successfully, by now you should have a working website

-you can access your website at http://URL/public \(if not using virtualhosts\) or http://URL \(if using virtualhosts\)
+you can access your website at [http://URL/public](http://URL/public) \(if not using virtualhosts\) or [http://URL](http://URL) \(if using virtualhosts\)
-and you can access admin section by going to http://URL/public/admin or http://URL/admin respectively.
+and you can access admin section by going to [http://URL/public/admin](http://URL/public/admin) or [http://URL/admin](http://URL/admin) respectively.

 # After setup

 Still we need to get some keys and setup things to make sure josh is working properly

-1. CRUD folders permission
+* CRUD folders permission

 our GUI crud generator writes new files to many folders and if you are on \*nix, you need to adjust permissions

-please check https://lorvent.gitbooks.io/josh/content/gui-crud.html for details
+please check [https://lorvent.gitbooks.io/josh/content/gui-crud.html](https://lorvent.gitbooks.io/josh/content/gui-crud.html) for details

-2. Recaptcha keys
+* Recaptcha keys

 Josh has Google recaptcha feature for signup, login etc

-so you need to get keys from https://www.google.com/recaptcha/admin and paste them in .env file for keys `GOOGLE_RECAPTCHA_KEY` and `GOOGLE_RECAPTCHA_SECRET`
+follow this guide to set recaptcha https://lorvent.gitbooks.io/josh/content/recaptcha.html

-3. Analytics keys
+* Analytics keys

 Josh admin panel can display Google analytics data right in your josh dashboard without leaving site, for which you need to get json file from google site and set analytics view

-follow https://github.com/spatie/laravel-analytics\#how-to-obtain-the-credentials-to-communicate-with-google-analytics for more details
+follow [https://github.com/spatie/laravel-analytics\#how-to-obtain-the-credentials-to-communicate-with-google-analytics](https://github.com/spatie/laravel-analytics#how-to-obtain-the-credentials-to-communicate-with-google-analytics) for more details

-4. Google map keys
+* Google map keys

 you need to get google maps keys for maps pages to work, if you don't need these pages, you can ignore it.

+* Social Login

+you can see facebook etc login options in signup and login pages, to make them working properly, please follow this guide https://lorvent.gitbooks.io/josh/content/social-login.html